Baptism of the Lord | Mark 1:4-11

 There is a glass sun on a slender pole outside my front door.
 It is beautiful, a once blue glass disc with metal sunbursts, a face with a bemused smile on the glass.
 Days go by before I see that the disc of the face is turned in its frame, rotated so that it is looking at me sideways, napping.
-I do not know whether children come and move it, perhaps on a dare or to find out how long it will take me to notice.
+I do not know if it is the wind, or whether children come and move it, perhaps on a dare or to find out how long it will take me to notice.
 I seldom do.
-Perhaps it moves with the help of the birds or the wind, or somehow manages to move on its own.
+Perhaps it moves with the help of the birds, or somehow more mysterious.
 As I said, I often walk by without even seeing it.

-I have an image in my mind of how that glass sun appears, yet every time that I stop to look at it, I realize that it does not match the image in my mind.
+I have an image in my mind of how that glass sun appears, a memory of it standing new in the corner of a shop, when my daughter was a toddler.
+Yet every time that I stop to look at it, I realize that it does not match the image in my mind.
 The color is different.
-The blue is more pale or more green.
-The smile is less or more friendly.
+The blue is more pale, or more green.
+The smile is less, or maybe more, friendly.
 I find that I do not know this sun so well as I may have thought.

 John the Baptist again—the lectionary insists that we keep returning to the Gospels to read about him, even though we already know him.
 We already know God, for that matter, and the entire Christmas story.
 A child in a manger, angels singing, wise men, sheep and shepherds, we know them all.